azurecitadel/azurecitadel.github.io/automation/arm/lab2.md

 ## Azure Quickstart templates

-In the previous section we were working in the portal, and you may have noticed the "Load a GitHub quickstart template" option.
 There is a GitHub repo that has a wide selection of ARM templates that have been contributed by both Microsoft employees and by the wider community.
 You can find it by searching for "Azure quickstart templates", which will find both the main [Azure Quickstart GitHub repo](https://github.com/Azure/azure-quickstart-templates) and the [Azure Quickstart Templates portal](https://azure.microsoft.com/en-gb/resources/templates/) site that helps to navigate some of the content.
 Check both links to see how they work together.

 This is a good time to introduce the second of our important short URLs to take you straight through to the GitHub repo: